vincewong2125/vincewong2125/README.md

 Or at my email: vlw2125@columbia.edu

 ## 🤙 My Favorite Personal Project

-Created multiple classification models and neural networks to predict a user's persona based on their computer’s specification, CPU utilization, and CPU temperature.
+Worked with Intel to create multiple classification models and neural networks to predict a user's persona based on their computer’s specification, CPU utilization, and CPU temperature.
 Achieving 64% accuracy with my best model. https://vlw003.github.io/

 ## 📄 Check Out my CV